SCAR/ropensci/README.md

 The administrative contacts for this initiative are Ben Raymond, Sara Labrousse, Michael Sumner, and Jess Melbourne-Thomas.
 Contact us via <antarctic@ropensci.org>, or find us on Slack or Twitter.

+See also [this blog post](https://ropensci.org/blog/2018/11/13/antarctic/) which includes a short demonstration of a few early packages from this community.

 ---

 <div style="width:30%; margin-left:auto; margin-right:auto;">